 After years of working in New York fashion industry and studying Fashion Merchandising & Marketing at the Fashion Institute of Technology, Rachel’s career path took her to Chicago where she worked as a personal stylist and sales specialist at DNA 2050.
 Combining her passions for design and digital innovation, Rachel returned to her native, Detroit, as a Design Associate & Director of Media for Denise Ilitch Designs.
 In 2013, with the focus to bridge the gap between online and offline shopping, and making it easier to shop local, she founded Styleshack.com, marrying her knowledge of fashion retail, merchandising, E-commerce and creative approach toward digital strategy.
 Styleshack.com was recently acquired by SEEN Magazine and now operates under SEEN Media.
 Rachel has a strong passion for art, travel, Vernors and, of course, fashion.
 She also loves avocados — she’ll literally puts avocado on anything.
 She’s tried to master the art of cooking…it’s a work in progress.
 When not working, you can find Rachel at the DIA, collaging or working on her personal blog schostyle.com.

 Andrea of the House Gusho, the First of Her Name, The Sarcastic, Queen of the Crafts, Dad Jokes and Too Many Clothes, Queen of Target Overspending, Andrea of the Midtown Dorms, Protector of Puppies, Lady Lover of Red Wine, Killer of House Plants and Mother of Pretty Terrible Dance Moves.
 For those who don’t watch “Game of Thrones,” Andrea is a huge fan.
 She grew up in Metro Detroit and spent a few years in Portland, Oregon and Oakland, California before returning to Metro Detroit four years ago.
 After years in retail management with national brands like Levi’s, and Apple she came to Renaissance Media to help manage our office and day to day operations.
-She lives in Ferndale with her two dogs, Sophie (SEEN’s Chief Morale Officer) and Shrimp where she enjoys bar hopping, Belle Isle and sitting outside on a patio anytime she can.
-She also is the mother of our Chief Morale Officer and all around good girl, Sophie.
+She lives in Ferndale with her two dogs, Sophie (SEEN’s Chief Morale Officer) and Shrimp where she enjoys bbqing in her backyard, DIYing her bungalow and sitting outside on a patio anytime she can.